5c00by/HomeLab/HomeLab.md

  - PFsense
  - 240 gb in Size
    - Current minipc Quotom-Q575g6-s05 comes with up to 6 gigabit speed ethernet ports along with ability to add wifi via PCI card and cellular data capability.
 Idea is to use the extra ports as a dedicated Encrypted router and run ethernet ports to additional Server Rack within home once completed.
 This would allow for a local "private network" for certain devices while leaving the remaining devices in the home available on the "clear" network.
+  - System is backed protected against power loss in multiple steps.
+First step is main system is on a 19500Mwa backup battery designed to hold power for up to 6 hours.

+  - PFSENSE Firewall/ Server Rack Connection

 Homeserver: